ibexa/documentation-developer/docs/infrastructure_and_maintenance/performance.md

 1. Change your command so it supports taking slice parameters, like for instance a batch size and a child-offset parameter.
     1. *If defined, child-offset parameter denotes if a process is a child, this can be accomplished using two commands as well.*
-    2. *If not defined, it is the master process which will execute the processes until nothing is left to process.*
+    2. *If not defined, it's the master process which will execute the processes until nothing is left to process.*

 2. Change the command so that the master process takes care of forking child processes in slices.
     1. For execution in-order, [you may look to our platform installer code](https://github.com/ibexa/core/blob/main/src/bundle/RepositoryInstaller/Command/InstallPlatformCommand.php#L220)